What’s the issue?

 • availability of new data sources.

-The ISSB has confirmed that comparative information will need to be revised for many changes in estimates, but stepped back from requiring revisions related to forward-looking estimates.
-This is different to the approach for changes in accounting estimates where comparatives are not revised in the financial statements.
-Companies will need to think carefully about the processes and controls that will be needed.
+Comparative information will need to be revised for changes in estimates, but revisions related to forward-looking estimates are not required.
+This differs to the approach for changes in accounting estimates, under which comparatives are not revised in the financial statements.

-Comparative information presented for sustainability-related metrics would need to reflect updated estimates in certain circumstances.
-This requirement would not apply to narrative or descriptive disclosures.
+Comparative information presented for sustainability-related metrics needs to reflect updated estimates in certain circumstances.
+This requirement does not apply to narrative disclosures or ‘forward-looking’ estimates.
+Companies are only required to update comparative information if the change is material.

-When a company reports comparative information that differs from the information it reported in the previous period, it would disclose:
+When a company reports comparative information that differs from the information it reported in the previous period, it discloses:

 • the difference between the amount reported in the previous period and the revised comparative amount; and